"How did I get here?"

-Now, back to 1998.
-Partly to fill the void left by Papaji, my insight meditation teacher Christopher Titmuss invited me to start teaching Dharma.
+In 1998, partly to help fill the void left by Papaji, my insight meditation teacher Christopher Titmuss invited me to start teaching Dharma.
 I always assumed that this initiation would be a measured process that would happen some day (maybe never, if I was lucky!) when I was in the UK or in a meditation center in the US somewhere, a few years off in the future.
 So I agreed.

-By about 2002 or so, it had become clear that most people get in their own way in meditation-- with trying too hard, pressure, competition, and the exhaustion and reactivity of fast and heart-impoverished modern lives.
+By about 2002, it had become clear to me that most people get in their own way in meditation—with trying too hard, pressure, competition, and the exhaustion and reactivity of heart-impoverished and fast modern lives.
 And I began to introduce and share the way that meditation happened best for me—lying down.

 I love to sit as well, but lying down takes my practice so much uber-deeper, that I gradually dared to say it out loud, out of a kindness that is beyond any personal ideas.

 The fire in leaf and grass

 Moves his delicate feet

 and long tail.
 I hold

 Each minute the last minute.